dirac-institute/sorcha/docs/configfiles.rst

 From rubin_sim v2.0 simulations onward use the query::

-  SELECT observationId, observationStartMJD as observationStartMJD_TAI, visitTime, filter, seeingFwhmGeom, seeingFwhmEff, fiveSigmaDepth, fieldRA, fieldDec, rotSkyPos FROM observations order by observationId
+  SELECT observationId, observationStartMJD as observationStartMJD_TAI, visitTime, visitExposureTime, filter, seeingFwhmGeom, seeingFwhmEff, fiveSigmaDepth, fieldRA, fieldDec, rotSkyPos FROM observations order by observationId

 For past rubin_sim/OpSim simulations pre-v2.0 use the query::

-  SELECT observationId, observationStartMJD as observationStartMJD_TAI, visitTime, filter, seeingFwhmGeom, seeingFwhmEff, fiveSigmaDepth, fieldRA, fieldDec, rotSkyPos FROM SummaryAllProps order by observationId
+  SELECT observationId, observationStartMJD as observationStartMJD_TAI, visitTime, visitExposureTime, filter, seeingFwhmGeom, seeingFwhmEff, fiveSigmaDepth, fieldRA, fieldDec, rotSkyPos FROM SummaryAllProps order by observationId